jonthorell/QuizGame/README.md

 changes to blue.

 When an answer has been submitted, the color changes to either red (wrong) or yellow (right).
 At that point, the onhover part is disabled until the next question has been revealed.
-Again, hard to get a screenshot of.
+Again, hard to get a screenshot of but works.

 When an answer has been submitted, it should look like this: